pietromandracci/pysica/README.rst

 Contains some modules and packages used to manage input/output of data from/to ascii files, to print physical quantities managing the unit prefixes, and to plot data by means of the *gnuplot* program.

+*io (package)*
+  some modules used for generic input-output management.

 *data_manager (module)*
   tools to manage data reading and writing from files;

 *unit_manager (module)*
   tools to manage the output of numerical data with automatic managment of unit prefixies;

 *gnuplot_manager (package)*
   a package to facilitate the use of gnuplot inside python [#gnuplot_manager]_.